MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## Set run schedule on Common Data Service

 You can set the run schedule by navigating to the **Run** view in the **Model settings** panel.
-You can configure your model to run on your database to predict tags in two ways:
+You can configure your model to run on your database to predict tags by choosing the following option:

-- **Generate predictions when new data is added**
+**Generate predictions when new data is added**

 Your model runs once on all existing data in your text entity, and then again whenever a new record is added to that entity.

-- **Generate predictions regularly for all data**

-    Your model runs on scheduled intervals (day/week/month) and generates predictions on all text data in your entity.

 ## What if the model is not writing new tag suggestions?